olmozavala/da_hycom/README.md

 This is the main file that trains new models depending on the `MainConfig_2D.py` configuration file

+### *4_Summary_of_Models*
+Iterates over all the trained configurations in the *Training* folder, and for each configuration it saves the model with the lowest validation error into a `csv` file.
+This file is useful because it contains a list to the best model for each configuration tested.

 ### *4_TestModel*
 **Currently doesn't work!!!!!!**.
 It reads preproc netcdf files.
 This file is used for two options:
 1) Single model evaluation.
 In this case the user needs to specify wich weights file to use in `MainConfig.py` and the configuration inside this file should match the model being tested.
+2)

 ### *4_TestModel_Whole*
 It uses the `get_preproc_config` from `PreprocConfig.py` to identify which folders to use for reading hycom, tsis, and observation data.